joshwaiam/hex-flower-movement-simulator/README.md

 # Installation

 Download the repository to your computer.
+This can be done by clicking the green Code button and selecting Download ZIP.

-Open a terminal in the folder, then run the following command:
+Once downloaded and extracted, open a terminal in the folder.
+Then run the following command:

 ```sh